 Beth spun around, startled again.

 The young woman replied, “No, I’m sorry, it’s been a very rough day so far, and I’m extremely jumpy.”
 She holstered her [LVPD standard issue sidearm] for good measure.
-“Ezekiel?”
+“Ezekiel Smith?”

-“You can call me Zeke” He said offhandedly, as he moved around Beth into the clearing so that everyone could see each other.
+“You can call me Ezekiel” He said offhandedly, as he moved around Beth into the clearing so that everyone could see each other.

-The young woman looked him up and down and said, “OK, Zeke, I’m Beth and this is Vincent a good for nothing street con man.”
+The young woman looked him up and down and said, “OK, Ezekiel, I’m Beth and this is Vincent a good for nothing street con man.”

 “Street Magician.”
 Vincent interjected with some pride.

 “Whatever you want to call it, you were conning people out of money.”
-She gestured at Sly, “And who might you be?”
+She gestured at Sylvester, “And who might you be?”

-Sly took a very gracious bow.
-“Sylvester Gauthier Bean, professional photographer to the rich and powerful of the world.”
+Sylvester took a very gracious bow.
+“Sylvester Gauthier Hamm, professional photographer to the rich and powerful of the world.”
 He said, with a flourish of his hands and arms out to the sides as he raised up from his bow.

 Beth looked him up and down, “Photographer huh?”
 She said, almost off handedly, but there was a hint of challenge in her voice.

 “Why yes, why the sound of doubt?”
-Sly asked her, trying to think if he had said something.
+Sylvester asked her, trying to think if he had said something.

 Beth held up a hand and started counting on her fingers as she spoke, “First off, no upper class photographer would be caught dead wearing a solid black athletic material outfit.
 Secondly, you’ve got matte black makeup around your eyes.
 And third, you’ve got a rather impressively large kit of lock-picks sticking out of the side satchel slung over your shoulder.
 So my guess, is that you are some kind of thief.”